ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-intro.md

 The deployment approach is best described in the following phases:

 * Phase 1 - vCenter Server instance preparation:
-  * Using the IC4VS Console order a vCS cluster, [Ordering a vCenter Server instance](https://cloud.ibm.com/docs/services/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance) this can include NFS storage or vSAN.
+  * Using the IBM Cloud for VMware Solutions console, [order a vCenter Server instance](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance), which can include NFS storage or vSAN.
 If you have an existing instance with enough capacity, this can be used.
 This step is not described in this document.
-  * Using the IBM Cloud portal, order more Private and Public subnets for the use by the OpenShift cluster.
-Review the steps for [Ordering subnets](https://cloud.ibm.com/docs/infrastructure/subnets?topic=subnets-getting-started#ordering-subnets).
+  * Using the IBM Cloud console, [order more private and public subnets](/docs/infrastructure/subnets?topic=subnets-getting-started#ordering-subnets) to be used by the OpenShift cluster
   * Download RHEL 7.6 ISO for the OS of the bastion/deployment node and the Red Hat Enterprise Linux CoreOS (RHCOS) OVA image.
 This step is described in [Prerequisites for installation](/docs/services/vmwaresolutions?topic=vmware-solutions-openshift-runbook-runbook-prereq-intro).
   * Using govc, the OVA and ISO are uploaded to a datastore on the vCenter Server instance.
 This step is described in [Prerequisites for installation](/docs/services/vmwaresolutions?topic=vmware-solutions-openshift-runbook-runbook-prereq-intro).
   * Add logical switches - Two logical switches are created; OpenShift-LS the network the OpenShift VMs are deployed onto and OpenShift-DLR-Transit, the uplink between the DLR and the Edge.